RoseLeighton/HackableDEF/md/tmp.md

 centralized authority model associated with communism (Himanen, 2001).
-Himanen’s empowered capitalist hacker is not motivated by money but does not reject it, profit is understood in a much more complex system of values comprised of creativity, passion, freedom, social worth, activity, openness and caring.
+Himanen’s empowered capitalist hacker is not motivated by money but does not reject it, profit is understood in a much more complex system of values comprized of creativity, passion, freedom, social worth, activity, openness and caring.

 Although the term is not much used in hacker culture per se, we find it